 The total volumes of water that require dewatering are dependent on the initial water levels.
 The DLA Environmental Report estimates approx. 42ML of water to be discharged.
-Dewatering will be suspended during heavy rainfall periods, and slowed or suspended (as required) to allow for the completion of the pit wall stability works.

 The DLA Environmental Report also provides a protocol for management of the brick pit dewatering.
 This outlines a procedure, remedial actions and contingency plans for controlling water quality and the potential effects of erosion at outlets to the watercourses.